netgainsystems/docs/content/cloud_vista/netflow/usingnta.md

 ---

 To use the NetFlow feature, click on \<NetFlow> on the Left Navigation Bar, then \<NetFlow> at the Top Navigation Bar.
 Click on \<Search> to search and query different network flows.
-Click on \<Help> for help in performing a search.
+Click on \<?> for help in performing a search.

 ![Screenshot](/cloud_vista/netflow/images/nta1.png)

+&nbsp;

 ![Screenshot](/cloud_vista/netflow/images/Netflow_Help.PNG)